Games Intersectional Symposium 2025 Scholarly goose carrying pastel books

 Kseniia Harshina

-🐸 Kseniia Harshina (she/her)
+🐸 Kseniia Harshina (she/they)

 I’m a PhD student researching games and forced migration.
 I believe academia can use more community and diversity!